 As I’m sure you all know, buying cheap can oftentimes be disastrous if you don’t know about brands and build quality.
 That doesn’t mean that having a budget excludes you from some great deals!
 It just means you’ll be shopping around a lot.
 Without any further delay, let’s jump right into it!

 So, what is the best cheap sim racing gear stick shifter?
-My top pick would be the ThrustMaster TH8A because of its quality contrustion, immersive feel, and the ability to switch between h-pattern and sequential shifter modes.
+The best cheap sim racing gear stick shifter is the ThrustMaster TH8A because of its quality construction, immersive feel, and the ability to switch between h-pattern and sequential shifter modes.

-Here are the 4 best cheap sim racing gear stick shifters:
+The 4 best cheap sim racing gear stick shifters are:

 - ThrustMaster TH8A